khietbt/clean-architecture-application/README.md

-# clean-architecture
+# clean-architecture-application

-Clean architecture with spring boot
+A clean architecture application with spring boot